Security Logging & SIEM: Detecting Attacks in Real-Time

 Security logging and Security Information and Event Management (SIEM) systems exist to solve this problem.
 They provide centralized visibility, correlation, and alerting across infrastructure, applications, and identities.

-This article explains how logging and SIEM platforms enable early attack detection and why they are foundational to modern security operations.
+This article explains how logging and SIEM platforms enable early attack detection and why they are foundational to modern security operations and incident response programs.

 1. Why Logging Is a Security Control

 Logging is often treated as an operational feature, but it is a core security control.
-Without logs, attacks cannot be detected, investigated, or proven.
+Without logs, attacks cannot be detected, investigated, or proven — especially when analyzing risks outlined in the OWASP Top 10.

 2. Centralized Logging at Scale

 Modern environments generate massive volumes of logs across servers, containers, cloud services, and endpoints.
-Centralization is essential.
+Centralization is essential, especially in multi-cloud and hybrid cloud environments.

 Centralized logging ensures logs are: